u-boot/u-boot/doc/driver-model/of-plat.rst

     DM_DRIVER_ALIAS(mmc_drv, vendor_mmc) /* matches compatible string */

-Note that struct mmc_plat is defined in the C file, not in a header.
+Note that `struct mmc_plat` is defined in the C file, not in a header.
 This is to avoid needing to include dt-structs.h in a header file.
 The idea is to keep the use of each of-platdata struct to the smallest possible code area.
 There is just one driver C file for each struct, that can convert from the of-platdata struct to the standard one used by the driver.

-In the case where SPL_OF_PLATDATA is enabled, plat_auto is still used to allocate space for the platform data.
-This is different from the normal behaviour and is triggered by the use of of-platdata (strictly speaking it is a non-zero plat_size which triggers this).
+In the case where SPL_OF_PLATDATA is enabled, `plat_auto` is still used to allocate space for the platform data.
+This is different from the normal behaviour and is triggered by the use of of-platdata (strictly speaking it is a non-zero `plat_size` which triggers this).

 The of-platdata struct contents is copied from the C structure data to the start of the newly allocated area.
-In the case where device tree is used, the platform data is allocated, and starts zeroed.
-In this case the of_to_plat() method should still set up the platform data (and the of-platdata struct will not be present).
+In the case where devicetree is used, the platform data is allocated, and starts zeroed.
+In this case the `of_to_plat()` method should still set up the platform data (and the of-platdata struct will not be present).

-SPL must use either of-platdata or device tree.
-Drivers cannot use both at the same time, but they must support device tree.
+SPL must use either of-platdata or devicetree.
+Drivers cannot use both at the same time, but they must support devicetree.
 Supporting of-platdata is optional.

-The device tree becomes in accessible when CONFIG_SPL_OF_PLATDATA is enabled, since the device-tree access code is not compiled in.
+The devicetree becomes inaccessible when CONFIG_SPL_OF_PLATDATA is enabled, since the devicetree access code is not compiled in.
 A corollary is that a board can only move to using of-platdata if all the drivers it uses support it.
 There would be little point in having some drivers require the device tree data, since then libfdt would still be needed for those drivers and